kifhan/kifhan/README.md

 #### Personal achievements

-- lean about multi-perceptron theory and implements them on javacript
+- Lean about multi-perceptron theory and implements them on javacript
-- using html canvas, create intuitive gui.
+- Using html canvas, create intuitive gui.

 ## Skills